Am I the only one dreaming of patio furniture that’s WAY outside the budget!?

 You’ll also need tools for making this concrete-topped patio table, including:

 - Sturdy workbench

 Gather up your supplies and tools before you start this project!

-How to Make a Concrete Dining Table Top
+How To Make A Round Concrete Dining Table Top

 When working with concrete, always follow all safety precautions listed for your materials and tools.
 Wear protective gear.
 Remember that concrete and concrete project supplies are heavy and are to be treated with care.
 If you’re new to concrete or router work, ask a local expert to teach you how to use the tools and materials safely before starting this project.